 Remember, many of these men have nothing.
 It is where the most destitute go.
 Still, more of them have no family and they are forging new bonds of friendship in recovery because the old ones would draw them back into a life they don’t want to go back to.

 Most of them will lead a secret life of recovery knowing that society sees their illness as a “weakness of moral character” when in fact I don’t think I’ve ever seen stronger people in my life.

 Literally, they are fighting for their lives and right now for some of them that live here, recovery is their full-time job.
 It was either here or a grave.
 They will fight the urge to relapse at times their whole lives.
 It’s a constant struggle to stay on track.

 Some of these guys have been through the program 3 or 4 times –desperate for it to stick on this journey.
 Still, others are years out, they have jobs and have come here to find support and offer hope that you can have a life and a job.

 Why am I here?
 I am here in support of a young man who has just entered recovery.
 A friend of my son Charles who died by suicide and suffered from depression and addiction.

 Everyone should go to an AA or NA meeting once in their life

 It should be a requirement.
 If you love an addict, you must go.

 Look online for “open” meetings.
-That means guests (non addicts) are allowed.
+That means guests (non-addicts) are allowed.
 But don’t go if you are not ready to listen and learn.
-Judgement does not live in those rooms and your judgement is not welcome there.
+Judgment does not live in those rooms and your judgment is not welcome there.